HomeStatesNorth Carolina

 B-TierB-Tier — Growing Market · Score 55/100

-North Carolina's state solar tax credit expired, but the federal 30% ITC still applies.
+North Carolina's state solar tax credit expired, and the federal 25D solar ITC expired Dec 31, 2025.
 Duke Energy and Dominion NC both offer competitive net metering and some programs are expanding under the Carbon Plan mandate.

 $14,500+